2016 Dallas Cowboys season: Week 16: vs. Detroit Lions

 The Cowboys improved to 13–2 and swept the NFC North.
 They became the first team since the 2008 Tennessee Titans to sweep both the AFC and NFC North in the same regular season.
 They also won their 13th game in the regular season for the third time in franchise history, and first time since 2007.
 Dez Bryant threw his first touchdown pass of his career.

 Week 17: at Philadelphia Eagles

-With everything already clinched, the Cowboys rested numerous key starters, including Elliott and Sean Lee, and only played Dak Prescott for two series.
+The Cowboys headed into their final game of the season, knowing they had an opportunity to have the most wins in a regular season as a franchise with a win against the Eagles.
+Instead, with everything already clinched and a game having no impact on the playoff picture, the Cowboys rested numerous key starters, including Elliott and Sean Lee, and only played Dak Prescott for two series.
 Tony Romo played for the first time since November 2015 and in his one series, threw a touchdown pass to Terrance Williams.
 With the 27–13 loss, their first in Philadelphia since Week 8 of the 2011 season, the Cowboys finished the regular season 13–3, with a 3–3 record against NFC East competition, and a 10–0 record outside of the division.